kisanth/runtipi/README.md

   - `apps.test.ts`: Test suite for validating apps

-## Getting Started
+## Apps

-This repository is intended to serve as a template for creating your own app store.
-Follow these steps to get started:

-1. Click the "Use this template" button to create a new repository based on this template
-2. Customize the apps or add your own app folders in the `apps/` directory
-3. Test your app store by using it with Runtipi
+	- Dawarich: A location tracker, good alternative for Google maps timeline
+	- Unifi: Manage your unifi devices

 ## Documentation

-For detailed instructions on creating your own app store, please refer to the official guide:
+This repository is based on the default template, to create your own, please refer to the official guide:
 [Create Your Own App Store Guide](https://runtipi.io/docs/guides/create-your-own-app-store)